rhossain/ngw-commerce/docs/DEPLOYMENT-AUTOMATION.md

 Add `[skip-deploy]` to a commit message to bypass.

 ---
-Last updated: Automated script introduction.
+Last updated: Switched to branch-switch deployment model.